 4. Take a Relaxing and Scenic Walk of the Barbados Boardwalk

 Although this does technically qualify as spending time at the beach, there is a good chance that your feet won't even touch the sand once.
 That's why it makes this list of things to do in Barbados apart from the beaches.
 The Barbados Boardwalk is the first of its kind in the Caribbean.
 It's about three and a half miles of nothing but beautifully flat and well maintained beachfront track along the southern coast of the island.

 Apart from the beautiful view across the sea, there are numerous bars and rum shacks along the way that you can pop into and enjoy a cold drink as you let the ocean breeze sweep your worries away.

 5. Eat to Your Heart's Content at the Oistins Fish Fry

 They say that the best way to experience a new destination is to take time to enjoy the local cuisine.
-Being an island nation, it's very understandable that fish is big on the menu and very few places does it as well as "Oistins Fish Fry".
+Being an island nation, it's very understandable that fish is big on the menu and very few places do it as well as "Oistins Fish Fry".

 While it's nothing fancy, Oistins Fish Fry has risen to cement itself as a rite of passage for anyone visiting Barbados for the first time.
 Friday nights are particularly lively at this street shindig while Saturdays are not so bad either.
-Here you will find a wide variety of sizzling fish barbeques with some of the best tasting and freshest marlin, swordfish and Mahi Mahi on the menu.
+Here you will find a wide variety of sizzling fish barbeques with some of the best tasting and freshest marlin, swordfish, and Mahi Mahi on the menu.
 The lobster is to die for and the music from the live band ties it all together nicely.
 This is where you go if you want to find the perfect mix of locals and tourists enjoying local fish cuisine in each other's company.